bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 Any type that can act `as` a `Stack` (that means an implementation for a particular set of operations exists) is a member of the family `D`.
-Again, this can extended to multiple behaviours.
+Again, this can be extended to multiple behaviours.

 		family E :: _ as Stack, Collection